kocherovms/metracer/README.md

 # General Information

 **metracer** is a tool to trace invocation of arbitrary methods in Java programs.
-It's an analog of [strace] program from *nix systems.
+In some sense it's an analog of [strace] program from *nix systems.

 # Getting Started